karthikgurram12/plivo_assignment/README.md

 **browser=chrome,
 applicationPlatform=web**

-To run the Test in Chrome using plivo web sdk, the configuration properties should be:
+To run the Test in firefox using plivo web sdk, the configuration properties should be:
-**browser=chrome,
+**browser=firefox,
 applicationPlatform=web**

 To run the Test in android device using plivo android sdk, the configuration properties should be:
 **applicationPlatform=android**

-**Automated the Outbounding call from Caller to Calle for web sdk and android sdk**

-The implemented script will perform the below steps in web (chrome, firefox):
+**The Result of the Automated Test Script for web sdk is as follows:**

 1. It will launch the plivo Web SDK in browser (Automated for both chrome and firefox).
 2. Performs the login with Caller Credentials.